 - solution architects

 These four courses will enhance skills of technical competence and practical applications.
-A Penn State certificate is awarded on successful completion of the four required courses taken in sequential order.
+A Penn State non-credit certificate is awarded upon successful completion of the four required courses taken in sequential order.

 The first course in the project management certificate program addresses the role of the project manager; organizational structures; the project life cycle; the project office; leadership; project selection criteria; the project planning process, objectives, scope, benefits, and strategies; as well as project planning, constraints, assumptions, exclusions, milestones, communications, and closeout criteria.